thanos-io/thanos/docs/components/receive.md

       --remote-write.client-tls-ca=""
                                  TLS CA Certificates to use to verify servers.
       --remote-write.client-tls-cert=""
-                                 TLS Certificates to use to identify this clien to the server.
+                                 TLS Certificates to use to identify this client to the server.
       --remote-write.client-tls-key=""
                                  TLS Key for the client's certificate.